SaubanMusaddiq/Snakes-Active-Contour-Implementation-/README.md

 This is a simple Snake(Active contours) implementation using MATLAB.

-To demonstrate an open snake run snake_open.m.
+To run snake(mode,alpha,beta,gamma,iterations) in matlab.

-To demonstrate a closed snake run snake_closed.m
+Mode can be  "open" / "closed".

 References